PedroMM03/semantic-segmentation-adaptive-manipulation/README.md

 ## 2. Scripts Used to Generate Figures in the Report

-This section includes complementary scripts used to generate some of the illustrative figures shown in the final written report
+This section includes complementary scripts used to generate some of the illustrative figures shown in the written report

+   - `report_scripts/svdsample.py — A minimal example demonstrating Singular Value Decomposition (SVD) on an image for visualization purposes used in the report`
+   - `report_scripts/get_rpy_from_normal.ggb — GeoGebra 3D visualization of a reference frame aligned with a given surface normal`

 ---